 Our online program emphasizes more than book smarts.
 Here, our graduates develop the real-world skills and expertise needed to be a true asset in protecting individuals, businesses and infrastructure, including power grids, information databases, communications networks, utilities and more.
-Because of the curriculum path in our online M.S. in Computing and Information Assurance and Cyber Defense specialization, Marquette University has been designated a Center of Academic Excellence in Cyber Defense Education by the Department of Homeland Security (DHS) and National Security Agency (NSA).
+Because of the curriculum path in our online M.S. in Computer and Information Sciences and Information Assurance and Cyber Defense specialization, Marquette University has been designated a Center of Academic Excellence in Cyber Defense Education by the Department of Homeland Security (DHS) and National Security Agency (NSA).

 1. Based on a sample of data retrieved from Burning Glass from March 1, 2020 - February 28, 2021

 2. Source: The Census Bureau's American Community Survey - 5-Year Estimates (2015-2019) - Public Use Microdata Sample (PUMS) - 2018 OCC: Computer and Information Systems Managers

 3. Retrieved on May 24, 2021 from bls.gov/ooh/computer-and-information-technology/home.htm